mdpakhmurin/tfm-lua-launcher/README.md

 ## 📈 Advantages
 This project significantly simplifies the process of creating and launching modules in the Transformice game, allowing users to focus on developing their modules rather than on routine tasks for their installation and launch.
 It also provides more flexible work with modules, allowing you to use several files to organize code.

+## ⌨ Usage
+1. You need to download this project.
+2. Run the project: Python TFM-LUANCHER.py path/to/lua/directory (the entry point file is the main.lua file)
+3. Use the lua command dofile('path/to/file') to attach additional files to the assembly.
+Remember that all elements are global